ngocnhan2003/IPNBE/README.md

-# jellycraft-ipn-backend
+# PayPal IPN Backend for JellyCraft
-The backend application to process PayPal IPNs for JellyCraft
+The backend application to process PayPal IPNs for JellyCraft.
+Uses Flask.
+Built as a rushed prototype, some code and formatting may be inconsistent